wentiandash/cheetah-design-vue/README.md

 Developers interested in contributing should read the [Code of Conduct](./CODE_OF_CONDUCT.md) and the [Contributing Guide](./CONTRIBUTING.md).

-Thank you to all the people who already contributed to PlayUI!
+Thank you to all the people who already contributed to Cheetah Design Vue!

 <a href="https://github.com/wentiandash/cheetah-design-vue/pulse">
   <img style="width: 88px;height: 88px;border-radius: 50%;" src="https://image.tianyans.com/blog/163961677691900_.pic.jpg" />